OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

 -mem_affinity on|off
 ```
 You can specify memory affinity control by this option.
 This option works if the CPU affinity control
-(-cpu_affinity or -socket_affinity options) is enabled.
+("-core_affinity" or "-socket_affinity" options) is enabled.
 If CPU affinity control is disabled,
-regardless of your mem_affinity setting, memory affinity control is automatically disabled.<br>
+regardless of your "-mem_affinity" setting, memory affinity control is automatically disabled.<br>
 <br>
 If memory affinity is enabled, all the MCRT threads allocate internal queues and pool memory from
 a particular NUMA-node which is the MCRT thread belong to.
 This special memory management reduces
-lots of the inter NUMA-node memory access penalties which causes slow down the rendering a lot.
+lots of the inter NUMA-node memory access penalties which causes slowdown in the rendering a lot for
-Also can maximize L1, L2, and L3 cache coherency better.
+vector and XPU mode.

 ## High level affinity control
-Moonray provides high-level useful options and this is very powerful and easy to use.
+MoonRay provides high-level useful options and this is very powerful and easy to use.
 ```
 -auto_affinity on|off
 ```